Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

 >**Note**: If you face any issues on validation, please perform the next steps till the end of this lab and then click on validate button again.

 ## Task 6: Using the Document Intelligence Studio

+In this task, you’ll use Document Intelligence Studio to create a custom model for extracting abstracts from research papers.
+This involves configuring storage access, labeling sample documents, training a model, and testing it to see how well it identifies and extracts the targeted data.

 1. Navigate to the [Azure portal](https://portal.azure.com), search for **Resource groups (1)** and **select it (2)** under Services.